OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

 - ``/var/log/one/oneflow/$ID.log`` where ``$ID`` identifies the service

-Some other logs are also passed to the Journald, use following command to show the logs:
+Another logs are also passed to the Journald, use following command to show the logs:

 .. prompt:: bash # auto